 - Click on the General tab.

-- Click on “reset” and enter your PIN (which you should have created when you first set up your TV).
+- Click “reset” and enter your PIN (which you should have created when setting up your TV).

 - Confirm that you want to reset your TV by pressing the OK button.

 - Restart your TV and check to see if the input sources work.